jonnyparris/next/packages/core/rfcs/20200401-products-filters.md

 ## Migration process

-- Add new param function (`getAvailableFilters`) to `useProduct` params for the factory.
-- Add enum providing additional specific filtering bases not covered by `AgnosticFilterBase`.
+- Add enum providing additional specific filtering bases not covered by `AgnosticFilterBase` and add it to composable type.
+- Implement getting available filters in `searchProducts` factory param (optional).
+- Implement handling filters in products search (optional).